Ivo Pękalski: Malmö FF

 Ahead of the 2012 season, Pękalski said: "The first is of course that I can be injury-free and have the opportunity to train on exactly everything I need.
 Then I want to explode and make my best season so far.
 I have lost time because I could not train.
 I'm still young, but the years are coming.
 It's ticking.
 I know that my development would have continued after the golden year if I had been whole."
 However, he suffered an injury that saw him miss the opening game of the season against Gefle.
 But Pękalski made his first appearance of the season, coming on as a 68th-minute substitute, in a 5–0 loss against BK Häcken on 7 April 2012.
-Following this, he appeared in the next seven matches for the club, including scoring his first goal of the season, in a 3–0 win against Helsingborgs on 10 May 2012.
+Following this, he appeared in the next seven matches for the club, including scoring his first goal of the season, in a 3–0 win against Helsingborg on 10 May 2012.
 However, Pękalski missed one match, due to a hip problem and made his return to the starting line–up against IF Elfsborg on 17 May 2012, as he helped Malmö FF win 1–0.
 Pękalski then started in the next four matches for the club before suffering an injury that kept him out for weeks.
 It wasn't until on 12 August 2012 when he returned to the first team from injury, coming on as a 75th-minute substitute, in a 1–0 win against Elfsborg.
 However, his return was short–lived when Pękalski suffered another injury that kept him out for weeks.
 But he made his return from the first team from injury, coming on as a 73rd-minute substitute, in a 2–1 loss against IFK Göteborg.
 Following this, Pękalski found his playing time, mostly coming from the substitute bench.
 Throughout the 2012 season, he continued to struggle with his injury problems during the 2012 season but nevertheless played 21 matches and scored one goal for Malmö FF.
 Following this, Pękalski was in a discussion over a new contract with the club.

-At the start of the 2013 season, Pękalski made his first appearance of the season, coming on as a 74th-minute substitute, in a 1–1 draw against Östers in the Svenska Cupen match.
+At the start of the 2013 season, Pękalski made his first appearance of the season, coming on as a 74th-minute substitute, in a 1–1 draw against Öster in the Svenska Cupen match.
 It wasn't until on 16 March 2013 when he scored his first goal of the season, in a 4–1 win against GIF Sundsvall in the Svenska Cupen match.
 However, Pękalski was dropped from the first team, due to competitions in the midfield position and his own injury concern.
 Having played only one league match due to injuries as well as being discontented with the club's rehab procedures, Pękalski left the club after the 2013 season.